-In VCE Drama, students tell stories, explore ideas, make sense of their worlds and communicate meaning through the practice of performance-making.
-Students develop an ability to empathise through understanding and accepting diversity.
-Students draw from, and respond to, contexts and stories that reenact different cultures, genders, sexualities and abilities.
+In VCE Drama, students tell stories, explore ideas and historical contexts, and communicate meaning through the practice of performance-making.
+Students develop an ability to empathise through understanding and accepting diversity and diverse viewpoints.

-Unit 3 Devised ensemble performance: This unit focuses on drama from a diverse range of contemporary and/ or cultural performance traditions.
+Unit 3 Devised ensemble performance: This unit focuses on drama from a diverse range of contemporary and/or cultural performance traditions.
 Performance styles and associated conventions are explored in the creation, development and presentation of an ensemble performance.
 Collaboration to create, develop and present ensemble performance is central to this unit.
 Students also attend a professional play production and prepare an analysis of that work.

 Unit 4 Devised solo performance: This unit focuses on the use of stimulus material and resources from a variety of sources to create and develop character/s within a solo performance.
-Students complete two solo performances.
-For a short solo they develop practical skills of researching, creating, presenting, documenting and analysing a solo performance work.
-Students also write on their solo work and undertake a theory examination.
+Students complete two solo performances, including a 7 minute solo performance exam.
+Students also write about their solo and undertake a theory exam.

-- Enjoy performing and creating their own drama material - Who have enthusiasm and interest to work with others creatively - Are interested in analyzing drama literature - Enjoy historical and character research
+- Enjoy performing, acting, scriptwriting, choreography, and creating their own drama material - Enjoy teamwork and working with others creatively - Are interested in analyzing drama performances - Enjoy historical and character research

-- Drama group workshops.
-Substantial practical work is part of the course - Performing for the class and, on occasion, performing to an external audience - Reading and writing creatively as well as analytically (short reports and essays) - Extensive independent creative research (eg. researching a time period and historical context)
+- Drama warm ups, practical activities, and group workshops - Performing for the class alone and in groups, and, on occasion, performing to an external audience - Reading and writing creatively as well as analytically (eg. scripts, short answer analysis questions) - Extensive independent creative research (eg. researching a time period and historical context)

-- Course handouts and readings are provided

-- Wide research methods

-- Reading plays, novels and non-fiction works
+- Course handouts and readings are provided - Reading plays, novels and non-fiction works

 VCE Drama equips students with knowledge, skills and confidence to communicate as individuals and collaboratively in a broad range of social, cultural and work-related contexts.
 They develop skills of communication, criticism, aesthetic understanding and aesthetic control.
+I'm